Home » New York » Statue of Liberty tickets

 The museum’s centerpiece is the original torch Lady Liberty carried before it got replaced in the 1980s because of a leak.

-The Museum also contains sculptor Bartholdi’s actual studio photos, with the statue’s colossal body parts scattered.
+The museum also contains sculptor Bartholdi’s actual studio photos, with the statue’s colossal body parts scattered.

-Yet another item not to be missed is a full-sized replica of Liberty’s foot, built in the 1980s.
+Yet another item not to be missed is a full-sized replica of Lady Liberty’s foot, built in the 1980s.

 Back to Top